MicrosoftDocs/cpp-docs/styleguide/template.md

 For more information about using this notation, see [Using cross reference](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#using-cross-reference).

 > Right now, there is no easy way to find the UIDs.
-The best way to find the UID for an API is to search for it in this repo: [docascode/coreapi](https://github.com/docascode/coreapi).
+The best way to find the UID for an API is to search for it in this repository: [docascode/coreapi](https://github.com/docascode/coreapi).
 We're working on having a better system in the future.

 When the UID contains the special characters \` or \#, the UID value needs to be HTML encoded as %60 and %23 respectively as in the following examples:
 - Example: @System.Threading.Tasks.Task\`1 becomes `@System.Threading.Tasks.Task%601`
 - Example: @System.Exception.\#ctor becomes `@System.Exception.%23ctor`

 ## Lists

+Lists should be surrounded by blank lines.

 ### Ordered lists